-For information about configuring IP addresses, see Configuring access for IP connections.
+For information about configuring IP addresses, see Configuring IP connectivity.

 - Activation policy

-- You can set specific Cloud SQL flags on the Cloud SQL instance.
+You can set specific database flags on the Cloud SQL instance.

-For a complete list of the Cloud SQL flags you can set, see Configuring Cloud SQL Flags.
+For a complete list of the database flags you can set, see Configuring Database Flags.

 Impact of changing instance settings